OpenGeoVis/PVGeo/documentation/docs/overview/Getting-Started.md

 5. Now test that the install worked by opening ParaView (close it and reopen if needed).
 Check that the various categories for the PVGeo filters are in the **Filters** menu such as **PVGeo General Filters**..
 Then open the **Python Shell** and import the `PVGeo` module by executing `import PVGeo`.

-??? help
+!!! help
     If an error arises: First, please double check your paths.
-If you are still having trouble, feel free to post to the [**issues page**](https://github.com/OpenGeoVis/PVGeo/issues) which is regularly checked.
+If you are still having trouble, feel free to join the *PVGeo* community on Slack and ask for help: <script async defer src="http://slack.pvgeo.org/slackin.js"></script>

+    You can also post to the [**issues page**](https://github.com/OpenGeoVis/PVGeo/issues) if you think you are encountering a bug.